NorthBridge/playbook/README.md

-This project wiki describes Northbridge agile team processes.
+This repository wiki describes Northbridge agile team processes.

-This project code is responsible for the interactions between Northbridge agile team processes and GitHub issues tracking.
+This repository code support the Alliance project, which is responsible for the interactions between Northbridge agile team processes and GitHub issues tracking.

-There are three major components to this project: web interface, export, and import.
+There are three major components to Alliance: web interface, export, and import.
 These are represented as the yellow components of this diagram.

 Web Interface: Allows Northbridge volunteers to estimate and select user stories from a prioritized backlog of work.